hereticByte/phantomExpressoProtoType/README.md

 Download and unpack the library _phantomExpressionist.zip_

-Copy the unpacked folder into your haxeTools/haxe/lib/
+Copy the unpacked folder into your local folder _haxeTools/haxe/lib/_

 Download and unpack the prototype experimental code
-	phantomExpressionistDevelopmentProj.zip
+	_phantomExpressionistDevelopmentProj.zip_

 This is your haxe project you can compile to see how the library prototype works.
+Of cause, you can use any other software code you want to be identified.
+For that purpuse you can copy and modify the _cpp.hxml_ file to make if fit your needs.
+I have commented it, so you know what it is good for.

+Have fun!

+Kind regards
+Arnim